cloudify-cosmo/cloudify-manager/tests/README.md

 we will not be using Linux package managers, but rather compressed all-in-one distributions.
 This also has the benefit of not adding and manipulating system wide configuration files.
 Its best to create a dedicated directory for all of these packages, we will be using `~/dev/tools`.
-Also, make sure you activate the virtualenv dedicated for cloudify prior to running any install commands.
+Also, make sure you activate the virtualenv dedicated for Cloudify prior to running any install commands.

 ## Step 1: Install RabbitMQ Server